The Story of Joy

 I knew if I started, I would be sobbing in a theatre and everyone would hear me.

 She was our cheerleader, who made us believe we could do anything.
-That constant loving voice.
+Our person.

 At the time, I was just promoted to a new role at work.
 I was a curriculum coordinator, leading a team of educators within the school board.
 I finally felt like I had a voice at a senior leadership table.
 I wanted to have a say in what was happening for kids and how we supported kids and educators.
 And yet something felt off.